 Edith’s work has appeared in Orange County Illustrated, Orange Coast Magazine, Illinois Magazine and Illinois Times.

-For the past 11 years, Edith has covered crime and legal issues for The Pantagraph, a daily newspaper in Bloomington, Illinois.
+From 2007 to June 2019, Edith covered crime and legal issues for The Pantagraph, a daily newspaper in Bloomington, Illinois.
 She previously worked as a correspondent for The Pantagraph covering courts and local government issues in central Illinois.

 Edith’s work has been nationally recognized by Mental Health America for her extensive coverage of mental health issues in the criminal justice system.
 She also has received numerous awards from the Associated Press and Illinois Press Association, including the Abraham Lincoln Media Award for legal writing.